Shmoooe/pands-project/README.md

 ![Petal Width Comparison](my_plots/petal_width_comparison.png)

-- Setosa petal widths are the thinnest of the three species and there is very little variation in their measurements, with over half of the measurements being roughly 0.25cm.
-There are however some outliers with the range sitting between 0.1 and 0.6cm.
+- Setosa petal widths are the thinnest of the three species and there is very little variation in the majority of the measurements, with over half of them being roughly 0.25cm.
+There are however, some outliers with the range sitting between 0.1 and 0.6cm.

 - Versicolor petals are wider than Setosa petals and range between approx. 1 and 1.85cm in width.
 There's a slight skew to the right with the majority measuring between 1 and 1.3cm.